Pallavi25Kishore/E-Commerce-Reviews-and-Ratings/README.md

   npm run react-dev
 ```

-**Collaboration Details**
+## Collaboration Details
 The front-end of the e-commerce platform was a collaborative project, with 3 main components:
-1. **Product Overview** which contains the image gallery, product information, style selector and add to cart feature
+-1. **Product Overview** which contains the image gallery, product information, style selector and add to cart feature
-2. **Questions and Answers** which contains features for question viewing, searching, asking a question and answering questions
+-2. **Questions and Answers** which contains features for question viewing, searching, asking a question and answering questions
-3. **Reviews and Ratings** which contains functionality to write new reviews, view exisitng review tiles, filter reviews, sort reviews and view rating and product breakdowns.
+-3. **Reviews and Ratings** which contains functionality to write new reviews, view exisitng review tiles, filter reviews, sort reviews and view rating and product breakdowns.

-## Acknowledgments
+## Acknowledgments**
 I am grateful to the following developers:
-Michael Trofimov https://github.com/mictro97 - for implementing the front-end for the product overview component
+-Michael Trofimov https://github.com/mictro97 - for implementing the front-end for the product overview component
-Shaoyu Chen https://github.com/shaoyuchen3213 - for implementing the front-end for the questions and answers component
+-Shaoyu Chen https://github.com/shaoyuchen3213 - for implementing the front-end for the questions and answers component